Tár

 Tár Synopsis

-Tár is the first film in 16 years written and directed by actor-turned-filmmaker Todd Field (In the Bedroom, Little Children).
-The film stars Cate Blanchett as Lydia Tár, a former protegee of Leonard Bernstein who has become an acclaimed composer and conductor in her own right.
+Tár is the first film in 16 years written and directed by actor-turned-filmmaker Field (In the Bedroom, Little Children).
+The film stars Cate Blanchett as Lydia Tár, a former protegee of who has become an acclaimed composer and conductor in her own right.
 Tár works with Eliot Kaplan () on the Accordion Foundation, mentoring young female conductions.
 However, Krista Taylor (), a former foundation member, begins speaking out against Tár for blacklisting her after an alleged sexual relationship between the two went sour.

 My Thoughts on Tár